Miracle League of Ottawa History

 In the summer of 2012, the Champions for Ottawa Baseball and the Rotary Club of Orleans were approached by the Desrochers family from Orleans to help support a dream; a Miracle Field in the Nation’s Capital so Bryce Desrochers, a grade six student, could enjoy the game of baseball in a safe environment.
 Rolly and Michelle Desrochers know that sports gives their son Bryce, born with cerebral palsy, a great deal of joy.
 Hundreds of other “special needs” children and adults will similarly benefit.

-Presently, the Miracle League of Ottawa is an incorporated non-profit with a Board of Directors and active volunteers, thanks to the support of Sonshine Families, the Rotary Club of Orleans and Progressive Waste Solutions and the Friends of the Mer Bleu Community Fund.
+Presently, the Miracle League of Ottawa is an incorporated non-profit with a Board of Directors and active volunteers, thanks to the support of the Rotary Club of Orleans and Progressive Waste Solutions, the Friends of the Mer Bleu Community Fund and Sonshine Families.

 In the fall of 2012, A fundraising project was launched at Place D’Orleans to construct Ottawa’s first and Canada’s second fully functional Miracle League program at the Notre-Dame des Champs park in Orleans to include a field, playground structure and Clubhouse with fully accessible washrooms and change-rooms.